 Christmas debt is a fact many Americans face.
-Around this time of year the words “We don’t have a money tree in our backyard” or “That costs way too much” are often heard in homes.
-Kids usually have a fast comeback “But, Mom, you don’t have to buy it, Santa brings it.”
+Around this time of year, the words “We don’t have a money tree in our backyard” or “That costs way too much” are often heard in homes.
+Kids usually have a quick comeback “But, Mom, you don’t have to buy it, Santa brings it.”
 And then the trouble begins…..

 So, what do you do to prevent Christmas debt?

 • Use layaway for Christmas to pay for pricey items over time.

 • Talk to your children about your financial problems and then tell them to list ten things they want for Christmas.
 Tell them that out of those ten items; you will pick 2 (or 3) to surprise them with on Christmas.

 • Explain that Christmas is not about presents and Santa Clause but the birth of Jesus.
 Suggest that they work with you to perform some excellent deeds for other people between now and Christmas.
 The happiness they see on other’s faces will help them to understand and appreciate the things they get on Christmas morning.